MaddyJace/MaddyJace/README.md

 Here are some ideas to get you started:
 - 🌱 I’m currently learning Java and Rust, and I'm about to start a new project, which is a huge GUI project based on Windows and Android.
+- 🔭 I'm not working on a project.

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...